NewAtoms/Walls.World/pages/baghdad.md

 * Built year: 2007
 * Lenght: 5 km

 This barrier made by American armed forces separated sunnit and shiite civilians.
 The barrier circles around the predominantly sunnit district Ahamiya.
-Goal of the concrete wall was to decrease violence between the sunnis en shiites. - source: [wikipedia](https://en.wikipedia.org/wiki/Baghdad_Wall) -
+Goal of the concrete wall was to decrease violence between the sunnis en shiites. - Source: [wikipedia](https://en.wikipedia.org/wiki/Baghdad_Wall) -

 ## Read more: